Ammunition box: Commercial ammunition boxes

+Some enthusiasts and investors collect historical ammunition boxes.

+Many also use them as containers for the recreational activity of Geocaching.

 Storage

 Due to their durable construction, used metal ammunition boxes are popularly re-used for general storage and other purposes.
 They are a popular choice for geocaching containers.
 Used ammunition boxes have lead and propellant residue inside, so they should not be used to store food or drink.
 Commercially-made new or fully reconditioned used boxes do not have this problem.
 Used boxes are often sold at military surplus stores.